Strasburg stars as Nats rout Astros 12-3 for 2-0 Series lead

 Famously held out of the postseason seven years ago, Strasburg delivered on the biggest stage of all Wednesday night.

-The right-hander outdueled fellow ace Justin Verlander, overcoming a shaky start to give the Washington Nationals a 12-3 win over the Houston Astros and a commanding 2-0 lead in the World Series.
+The right-hander outpitched fellow ace Justin Verlander, overcoming a shaky start to help give the Washington Nationals a 12-3 win over the Houston Astros and a commanding 2-0 lead in the World Series.

-Kurt Suzuki hit a tiebreaking homer in what became a messy six-run seventh inning, and the Nationals headed back home to Washington for three games — if needed.
+Kurt Suzuki hit a tiebreaking homer in what became a messy six-run seventh inning, and the Nationals headed back home to Washington for the next two games — three if needed.

 Adam Eaton paraded around the bases pointing to the Houston crowd after a late home run as the Nationals won their eighth in a row.
 They've won 18 of 20 overall dating back to the regular season, with the last two over AL Cy Young Award favorites Gerrit Cole and Verlander.